Proteusiq/estate/README.md

 ```

 Note: You can run the services in detach mode. `--detach` or `-d` flag.
 This will leave services running.
+Windows users.
+Skip above, if you have started the services with batch strip.
+You can see logs with `docker-compose logs -f`
 See: [docker-compose up](https://docs.docker.com/compose/reference/up/) options

 ## UI Services: